Edith Anne Stoney: Post-war and retirement

 subject of women in engineering, highlighting the contribution made by women workers during the war.

 In 1936, she established the Johnstone and Florence Stoney Studentship in the BFUW, for ‘research in biological, geological, meteorological or radiological science undertaken preferably in Australia, New Zealand or South Africa’.
 The studentship is now administered by Newnham College, Cambridge, and supports clinical medical students going abroad for their elective period.
 The declaration of Trust was dated 11 February 1942 and the Johnstone And Florence Stoney Studentship Fund Charity (no. 273043) was registered on 25 Mar 1976.

 Edith Stoney died on 25 June 1938, at age 69, and obituaries were printed in both the scientific and medical press - Nature, The Lancet The Woman Engineer and national newspapers in England, The Times and Australia.

 Legacy

-Stoney was remembered for her considerable bravery and resourcefulness in the face of extreme danger, and her imagination in contributing to clinical care under the most difficult conditions of war.
-As a strong advocate of education for women, she enabled young graduate women to spend time on research overseas and another to enable physicists to enter medical school thanks to the fund she created.
-Through her work and engagements, Edith Stoney was remembered as a pioneer of medical physics.
+Stoney's work during the war included developing radiological methods under challenging field conditions.
+She supported opportunities for women in higher education by helping graduate women undertake research abroad and by establishing a fund that allowed physicists to enter medical training.
+Through her professional contributions, she played an early role in the development of medical physics.